Feature Matrix

-A detailed breakdown of enterprise security, compliance, scalability, administration, and support features for both API documentation platforms.
+A detailed breakdown of enterprise-critical capabilities across security, compliance, administration, scalability, and support.

 GitBook